-Using a trailer brake controller is all about setting it up right and driving accordingly.
-A novice may find the proportional controllers easier to get used to, but the flip side of that is for the price of the Tekonsha, you could buy three of the Towpower’s and still have changed left over.
+Using a trailer brake controller is all about setting it upright and driving accordingly.
+A novice may find the proportional controllers easier to get used to.
+But, the flip side of that is for the price of the Tekonsha.
+You could buy three of the Towpower’s and still have change left over.

-For what it’s worth, I think that spending the money for the higher grade systems is worth it – they definitely are easier to use and drive with, and driving with a fully-loaded trailer is hard enough as it is – why make life harder?
+For what it’s worth, I think that spending the money on the higher grade systems is worth it.
+They definitely are easier to use and drive with.
+And driving with a fully-loaded trailer is hard enough as it is – why make life harder?